 Where do you dive?

-Our daily 2 tank dives take place all around Provo along the outside of a continuous barrier reef that runs around the Caicos group of islands.
+Our daily 2-tank dives take place along the outside of a continuous barrier reef that runs around the Caicos group of islands.
 The northern areas are called Pine Cay, Grace Bay and Northwest Point.
 The southern areas are French Cay, Sandbore Channel, West Caicos, and Molasses Reef.

 Where is the best dive?

-If we thought there was a best dive we wouldn’t go anywhere else!
-We dive at sites all along the barrier reef and in most places this is a vertical wall and quite spectacular.
-Previous divers have all formed opinions on which is the “best” site, but this is dependent on conditions on the day and regular divers to the islands know that every area is beautiful and any site can deliver a memorable experience.
+If we thought there was only one best dive, we wouldn’t go anywhere else!
+Therefore we dive at sites all along the barrier reef.
+In most places this is a vertical wall and quite spectacular.
+Previous divers have all formed opinions on which is the “best” site.
+However, this is dependent on conditions on the day.
+Regular divers to the islands know that every area is beautiful.
+Any site can deliver a memorable experience.
 We regularly see sharks, eagle rays and turtles as well as a myriad of tropical reef fish all along the barrier reef.

 Can we choose where we go?

 If you have dived here before you can certainly request certain areas.
-A number are quite weather dependent so we may not always be able to go where you want.
-For example whenever we dive the southern sites we just plan on “going south” and then decide where we think conditions will be best that morning.
-We normally rotate around the different dive areas to allow guests diving with us on consecutive days as much variety as possible.
+A number are quite weather dependent.
+So we may not always be able to go where you want.
+For example, whenever we dive the southern sites we just plan on “going south”.
+And then we decide where we think conditions will be best that morning.
+We normally rotate around the different dive areas.
+This allows guests diving with us on consecutive days as much variety as possible.

 What time do we leave and return?